-• Factory Measurements - uses the measurements taken during production of the display monitor to encode the color gamut information in the generated ICC Profile.
+• Factory Measurements - uses the measurements taken during production of the display monitor and data calculated by the display's internal SpectraView engine to encode the color gamut information in the generated ICC Profile.
 These measurements may be more accurate than those of some color sensors when measuring wide gamut displays.
 See "Supported Display Monitors" on page 7 for a listing of display gamut types.
+This setting is recommended when using a Target Color Gamut other than Native.